temporalio/samples-go/batch-sliding-window/README.md

 A sample implementation of a batch processing Workflow that maintains a sliding window of record processing Workflows.

-A Workflow starts a configured number of Child Workflows in parallel.
+A SlidingWindowWorkflow starts a configured number (sliding window size) of RecordProcessorWorkflow children in parallel.
 Each child processes a single record.
-When a child completes a new child immediately started.
+When a child completes a new child is started.

-A Parent Workflow calls continue-as-new after starting a preconfigured number of children.
+A SlidingWindowWorkflow calls continue-as-new after starting a preconfigured number of children to keep its history size bounded.
-A child completion is reported through a Signal as a parent cannot directly wait for a child started by a previous run.
+A RecordProcessorWorkflow reports its completion through a Signal to its parent.

-Multiple instances of SlidingWindowBatchWorkflow run in parallel each processing a subset of records to support higher total rate of processing.
+This allows to notify a parent that called continue-as-new.

+A single instance of SlidingWindowWorkflow has limited window size and throughput.
+To support larger window size and overall throughput multiple instances of SlidingWindowWorkflow run in parallel.

 #### Running the Sliding Window Batch Sample